 The average temperature during winter is in the high fifties to low sixties, but it often increases a few degrees during summer into the high sixties

 The climate along the mountainous areas of Mexico is usually colder, with freezing temperatures during the winter seasons.
 But the afternoons are warmer than the much colder conditions experienced in the night and early hours of winter days.

 Statistics show that Mexico City is among the most traffic-congested cities globally, so when driving around the capital, expect it to take an additional 66 percent of the estimated travel time your app is showing.

-This is highly expected, though, considering 8.9 million people live and work in the city.
+This is highly expected, though, considering more than 9 million people live and work in the city.
 That said, you should add that extra 66 percent travel time into your travel plans as you move around Mexico City.